Tennis Round: Background

 The idea was born in February 2007 in Miami Beach, Florida.
-The co-founder Alexander Marinov had just moved from San Francisco to Miami.
-Alex didn't find any compatible tennis players in the local area tennis clubs.
-This resulted in the idea generation in the form of an online platform where players could search and interact with a compatible tennis partner and choose a local area of their choice.
-Alex soon after decided to create a website that would connect tennis players not just in Miami, but also everywhere in the United States.
+The co-founder Alexander Marinov had just moved from San Francisco to Miami and couldn't find any compatible tennis players to play with locally.
+This resulted in the idea of an online platform where tennis players could search and interact with a compatible partner in their local area.
+Marinov then decided to create a website that would connect tennis players not just in Miami, but also everywhere in the United States.

 Description

-Tennis Round is among a number of renowned companies in the United States which provides an online tennis platform that allows tennis players to find local tennis courts and find other compatible tennis players.
+Tennis Round is among a number of companies in the United States which provides an online tennis platform that allows players to find local courts and find other compatible tennis players.
 It has registered recreational tennis players from 600 cities and mapped over 16,000 private and public facilities with nearly 100,000 tennis courts in 4,200 cities nationwide in the United States.
 Tennis can be played at both public and private tennis courts.
 Public tennis courts are free of cost, but some require a small fee for reservation or usage of the tennis court.
 Usually the private courts have a policy for drop-ins or have a daily pass for non-members.

 The availability of these locations can be checked via Tennis Round or getting directly in touch with community centers, tennis facilities or country clubs.